whampson/lcs-save-editor/README.md

   - If you're using PCSX2, use
     [mymc](http://www.csclub.uwaterloo.ca:11068/mymc/) to access the files on
     the virtual memory card.
-  - You may need to use a tool like
+  - Use PS2 Save Builder
     [PS2 Save Builder](https://www.ps2savetools.com/download/ps2-save-builder/)
-    to access the raw files depending on how the save was extracted.
+    to extract the raw save files.

+    1) Open you save archive in PS2 Save Builder.
+    2) Right-click on a file and select "Extract".
+       a) NOTE: Most GTA:LCS save files contain a colon (`:`) in the name.
+This character is invalid in Windows file names and the file will fail to extract.
+Triple-click on the file in PS2 Save Builder to rename it and remove this character.
+    3) Open the extracted file in the GTA:LCS Save Editor and make your edits.
+    4) Add your edited file(s) back into the savedata.
+Right-click in the file list and select "Add File".
+    5) Save the file and copy the save onto your console using whatever tool you used to extract it initially (e.g. mymc).

 ### PSP
   - PSP saves are encrypted, so you'll have to decrypt them before the save editor will be able to read them.
 You can use PPSSPP, the PSP emulator, to decrypt saves.

     1) Download and install [PPSSPP](http://ppsspp.org/)
-    2) Boot GTA:LCS in the emulator, play through the first mission, and save the game.
-This is done to create the save directory.
-    3) Locate the GTA:LCS save directory by navigating to `<documents>/PPSSPP/memstick/PSP/SAVEDATA/<game_id>/`
-    4) Overwrite the contents of that directory with the save you want to edit.
-    5) Disable save encryption
+    2) Disable save encryption.
-        - Open the following file in a text editor:
+       a) Open the following file in a text editor:
             `<documents>/PPSSPP/memstick/PSP/SYSTEM/ppsspp.ini`
-        - In the [SystemParam] section, add the following line:
+       b) In the `[SystemParam]` section, add/edit the following line:
             `EncryptSave = False`
-        - Restart PPSSPP
+       c) Restart PPSSPP
+    3) Locate the GTA:LCS save directory:
+         `<documents>/PPSSPP/memstick/PSP/SAVEDATA/<game_id>/`
+       If you have not played GTA:LCS on PPSSPP before, create the save directory by playing through the first mission and saving the game.
+    4) Pick a save slot and replace all the files in the folder with the files from the save you want to edit.
-    6) Boot up GTA:LCS, load your save, and save it again in a different slot.
+    6) Boot up GTA:LCS, load your game, and save it again.
+This will decrypt the save.
-    7) Your decrypted save file will be loacted at `<documents>/PPSSPP/memstick/PSP/SAVEDATA/<game_id>/DATA.BIN`
+    7) Your decrypted save file will be loacted in:
+         `<documents>/PPSSPP/memstick/PSP/SAVEDATA/<game_id>/DATA.BIN`
+       Open this file in the GTA:LCS Save Editor and have fun!
+You do not need to re-encrypt the file unless you plan to play on a real PSP.

 ## Support
 Questions?
 Comments?
 Suggestions?
 Bugs? 🐛🐜